chongyihu/objectbox-rust/generator/README.md

 # Generator

-This is required to generate the `objectbox-model.json` and `objectbox.rs` for a crate.
+This crate along with the macros crate are required to generate the `src/objectbox-model.json` and `src/objectbox.rs` for your project's crate.

 Applied on `cargo.toml`: